A separation theorem for entire transcendental maps

-is non empty, then $J_\st(\ft)$ has a unique unbounded component, which is a closed arc tending to infinity on one side.
-From their Corollary 4.4, this arc consists of escaping points and $J^K_\st(\ft)\neq\emptyset$.
-So any unbounded arc $\Gt_\st:[0,\infty)\ra J_\st(\ft)$ satisfies the hypothesis of being a {ray tail}, and consists of points of address $\st$. \end{proof}
+Theorem~\ref{Transcendental rays} is not stated in this terms in \cite{R3S}, so we sketch a proof using results and terminology from the source. \begin{proof}From Theorem 5.6 and Lemma 5.7 in \cite{R3S}, $\ft$ satisfies a uniform linear head start condition (uniform head start and uniform bounded wiggling are equivalent by Proposition 5.4).
+By Theorem 3.3 and Proposition 4.4 (b) in \cite{R3S} there exists a constant $K(\ft)$ such that if $K>K(\ft)$ and the set $J^K_{\st}(\ft)$ is non empty, then $J_\st(\ft)$ has a unique unbounded component, which is a closed arc tending to infinity on one side.
+From their Corollary 4.5, this arc consists of escaping points (except for at most the endpoint).
+For any $t_*>0$ the restriction of $\Gt_\st$ to the interval $[t_*,\infty]$ satisfies the hypothesis of being a {ray tail} by the head start condition, and consists of points of address $\st$ by definition. \end{proof}

 We now establish a correspondence between existence of ray tails for $\ft$ and existence of ray tails for $f$.
 This discussion can been seen as a natural follow up of the results in \cite{R3S} but it is not contained there.